Pseudo transient continuation and time marching methods for Monge-Ampere type equations: Numerical Results

 Test 5: we consider the unit circle discretized with a Delanauy triangulation with 824 triangles and $u(x,y)=x^2+y^2-1$ which vanishes on the boundary, Figure \ref{fig11}.

 We conclude this section with a test problem for a degenerate Monge-Amp\`ere equation

 Test 6: $g(x,y)=|x-1/2|$ and $f(x,y)=0$.

 The graph of the function, Figure \ref{fig2} is singular along the line $x=1/2$.
 The approximations been $C^1$ do appear to capture the singularity but not the convexity of the solution.
-Somewhat better results are obtained with another iterative method discussed in \cite{Awanou2009a}.
+Somewhat better results are obtained with another iterative method discussed in an unpublished report available at http://arxiv.org/ abs/1012.1775.
 When the time marching method is discretized by the standard finite difference method the singularity is captured correctly.
 We wish to discuss these results in separate works.